Kuratau Power Station: Development

 In 1952 Lloyd Mandeno who was the consulting engineer to the King Country Electric Power Board suggested to the board that they consider building a power station.
 With demand and its revenues increasing (it increased by 1375% between 1948 and 1958), having its own generation would reduce the amount of power the board would have to purchase from the State Hydro-Electric Department (SHD), while also boosting industrial development in the board's area.
 The SHD was in 1958 renamed the New Zealand Electricity Department (NZED).
 Mandeno identified that Kakahi on the Whakapapa River would be a suitable location.
-However the SHD turned down the board's application for a licence to build a power station as they also intended to utilize the river to generate electricity in what later became the Tongariro Power Scheme.
+However the SHD turned down the board's application for a licence to build a power station as they also intended to utilise the river to generate electricity in what later became the Tongariro Power Scheme.

-Continuing his investigations Mandeno identified what he thought was another suitable site in a narrow gorge that could utilize the Kuratau River.
-The board authorized him to spend up to £400 on further investigations.
+Continuing his investigations Mandeno identified what he thought was another suitable site in a narrow gorge that could utilise the Kuratau River.
+The board authorised him to spend up to £400 on further investigations.
 Satisfied with Mandeno's conclusions, the board in August 1953 decided to apply for a generation licence and commenced discussions with the SHD to determine if they had any objections and with the Local Government Authorities Loan Board.
 The Loan Board was prepared to offer a 40-year loan, while the SHD indicated that it was prepared to buy any surplus power produced by the station.

 Detailed design of the power station was then undertaken by consulting engineers Mandeno, Lee & Brown (of which Lloyd Mandeno was a principal).